sysrepo/sysrepo/README.md

 Also see our [fork of dnsmasq](https://github.com/sysrepo/dnsmasq-sysrepo) that uses sysrepo to store its configuration for short demonstration of how sysrepo can be integrated into an existing application ([see the diff](https://github.com/sysrepo/dnsmasq-sysrepo/commit/39ce80b6eae1d155af3b20f195c1e13efbc9094a)).

 ## Documentation
-Client Library API, as well as all internal modules of sysrepo are extensively documented with Doxygen comments.
-To read the documentation, [run Doxygen build](INSTALL.md) and open the documentation index file doc/html/index.html.
+Client Library API, as well as all internal modules of sysrepo are documented with Doxygen comments.
+To read the documentation, you can navigate to the [nigthly build of documentation on sysrepo.org](http://www.sysrepo.org/static/doc/html/), or [build your own copy](INSTALL.md) of the documentation.

 ## Other Resources
 - [Sysrepo Project WIKI](http://www.sysrepo.org/)